bluehalo/node-fhir-server-core/docs/CustomOperations.md

 }
 ```

-If we restart the server we should see an error telling us to make a function called `everythingById` (notice the camelcase of the name property).
+If we restart the server we should see an error telling us to make a function called `everythingById` (notice the camelCase of the name property).

-Back in our `patient.js`
+Back in our `patient.js`:

 ```javascript
 module.exports.everythingById = (args, context, logger) => {